Don’t be daft like Captain Jack!

-“It was so nice to return our light-up ceremony back to where we wanted it to be – a fun family event.” replies Gina, referring to last year’s fiasco with the Baldwin Queen’s court.
+“It was so nice to return our light-up ceremony back to where we wanted it to be – a fun family event.” replies Gracie, referring to last year’s fiasco with the Baldwin Queen’s court.
 “It was truly a fun night.
 I always love to see the look on the children’s faces when we count down to 1 and light it up for the first time.”

 October 1st would be the last day in which the weather was nice.
 Soon after, the weather turned cold and rainy.
 It was as if, The Black Skull was riding the high sea amongst the fallen rain.

 Halloween came with rain and cold, but that did not stop our fans, supporters and followers from coming.
 Many were quite perplexed when they arrived to see the Black Skull in place of the Mausoleum (the walk through building).
-However, most quite enjoyed the Black Skull, Captain Jack and Captain Gina.
+However, most quite enjoyed the Black Skull, Captain Jack and Captain Gracie.

 “We had our pictures taken so many times with our guests in front of the ship.” stated ‘Captain’ Jack.
 “I think this year was the most fun, even if the weather was rotten.
 We finally got to do a pirate theme and it was a blast!”

-“The best part of the night was the costume contest.” tells Gina.
+“The best part of the night was the costume contest.” tells Gracie.
 “There was a boy who was dressed in a knight’s costume.
 It was such an incredible costume!
 When I approached the young lad, he told me that he and his father made the costume.
 I looked up to the father and he was beaming with such pride over the work he and his son had done on the costume.
 It was so well built out of plywood that there was no way the young lad could not win.
 For a father and a son who worked so hard on that costume – it’s what Spooky Hollow Experience is all about.
 Artistry.
 Just thinking back to that young lad, it makes it all worth while.”

-As the night progressed, Captain Jack and Captain Gina continued on their quest to find out who stole all of the Rum.
+As the night progressed, Captain Jack and Captain Gracie continued on their quest to find out who stole all of the Rum.
 As the night turned into the witching hour, the rum was never found and all of the creatures, tombstones, pumpkins, skeletons jumped aboard the Black Skull and disappeared for another year.